How to build your latent Markov model -- the role of time and space: Introduction

-The challenge of identifying a suitable model formulation for a given data set primarily concerns two choices to be made: whether to use a discrete-time or a continuous-time model formulation, and whether to assume a discrete or a continuous state space.
-Classifying different model classes along these two dimensions, we provide an overview of the most relevant classes of latent Markov models and emphasise that the inferential methods for these different classes are for the most part effectively identical.
-In particular, we offer a unified view on discrete- and continuous-time hidden Markov models (including Markov-switching regression models), discrete- and continuous-time state-space models and Markov-modulated Poisson processes.
-We argue that these types of models should be regarded as one large family of models that differ only in specific aspects of the model formulation, while sharing the same general structure and, importantly, allowing for the same inferential tools to be applied.
-The new R package \texttt{LaMa} exploits the latter point and offers a Lego-type toolbox for fast and convenient estimation of all model classes listed above \citep{lama}.
+The challenge of identifying a suitable model formulation for a given data set primarily concerns two choices to be made: whether to use a discrete-time or a continuous-time model formulation (see, e.g., \citealp{mcclintock2014, deHaan2017, loossens2021}), and whether to assume a discrete or a continuous state space (see, e.g., \citealp{domokos2004discrete, hamaker2015modeling, lavielle2018}).
+Classifying different model classes along these two dimensions, we provide an overview of what we regard as the most relevant classes of latent Markov models, namely discrete- and continuous-time hidden Markov models (HMMs, including Markov-switching regression models; \citealp{bartolucci2012latent,zucchini2016}), discrete- and continuous-time state-space models (SSMs; \citealp{hamilton1994state,auger2021}), and Markov-modulated Poisson processes (MMPPs; \citealp{fischer1993markov,ryden1994parameter}).
+We offer a unified view of these types of models (as, to some extent, was also done in, e.g., \citealp{zeng2013}, and \citealp{auger2021}) and argue that they can be regarded as one large family of models, which we summarise under the umbrella term ``latent Markov models''.
+In particular, the five model classes considered differ only in specific aspects of the model formulation, while sharing the same general structure and, importantly, allowing for the same inferential tools to be applied.
+Specifically, we focus on direct numerical likelihood maximisation and emphasise that the forward algorithm used for evaluating the likelihood can be applied for all model classes discussed.
+While the components of the forward algorithm differ slightly across the model classes, the inferential methods are effectively identical, thus unifying inference for latent Markov models.
+The new R \citep{r2024} package \texttt{LaMa} \citep{lama} exploits the latter point and offers a Lego-type toolbox for fast and convenient estimation of all model classes listed above.

 The structure of the paper is as follows.
-We begin by introducing the five model classes considered and discussing how to choose between them depending on the characteristics of the data to be analysed (Section 2).
-Subsequently, in Section 3, we make our main point regarding the possible unification of these model classes, by showing that the structure of the likelihood is identical for each of the five models considered.
-In Section 4, we provide brief case studies for each of the five models considered --- these are supposed to help practitioners to develop an intuition for both the similarities but also the differences between the models.
+We begin by introducing the five model classes considered --- namely discrete- and continuous-time HMMs and SSMs as well as MMPPs --- and discussing how to choose between them depending on the characteristics of the data to be analysed (Section~\ref{s:overview}).
+Subsequently, in Section~\ref{s:fitting}, we make our main point regarding the possible unification of these model classes, by showing that the structure of the likelihood is identical for each of the five models considered.
+In Section~\ref{s:appl}, we provide brief case studies for each of the five models considered --- these are supposed to help practitioners to develop an intuition for both the similarities but also the differences between the models.